Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect places in South Australia.

 Where to find it: Wilpena Pound is located about 5 hours drive from Adelaide in the Flinders Ranges.

 3. Cable Bay Campground, Innes National Park, Yorke Peninsula

 There is something sublime about Innes National Park.
 Located at the southern tip of the Yorke Peninsula, it is surrounded by perfect beaches, outstanding surf and dramatic cliffs.
 It is so far away from everything that you can spend a day walking and exploring without seeing another person.

 It is wilderness at its most seductive and beautiful.
 Pitch a tent at the beach campground in Cable Bay and watch the sun rise over the Southern Spencer Gulf Marine Park.
 Nearby is the historic Inneston ghost town, the rusty remains of the wreck of the Ethel, and some of the best surfing anywhere in Australia.

 Where to find it: Innes National Park is located about 3 and a half hours drive from Adelaide.

 4. Ocean Beach, Coorong National Park

 There are 12 campgrounds with 63 designated camping sites in Coorong National Park.
-They are all located so the camper can enjoy the quietness of the waterway or be overwhelmed by the grandeur of the dunes that protect the Coorong from the Great Southern Ocean.
+Camping near water allows all campers to enjoy the quietness of the waterway or by the grandeur of the dunes that protect the Coorong from the Great Southern Ocean.